Zhaycub/ServerRoom-TemperatureSensor/README.md

 Guide

-We wrote a write-up on how we did it all and how it is set up.
+I wrote a write-up on how I did it all and how it is set up.
 It is all in the word document called "Temperature Monitor."
 Also, there are pictures of before, after, and a clearer demonstration of how its set up in "Temperature Monitor Media" powerpoint.

 After completion